sjfricke/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### Layers

 Layers are optional components that augment the Vulkan system.
-They can intercept, evaluate, and modify existing Vulkan functions on their way from the application down to the hardware.
+They can intercept and evaluate existing Vulkan functions on their way from the application down to the hardware.
 Layers are implemented as libraries that can be enabled in different ways (including by application request) and are loaded during CreateInstance.
 Each layer can choose to hook (intercept) any Vulkan